Aruuni/copa-kernel/README.md

 - **Bad RTT samples are filtered out**
   RTT updates ignore invalid and delayed-ACK samples (`rs->rtt_us < 0` or `rs->is_ack_delayed`), so minRTT/standing-RTT tracking is fed with cleaner measurements.

+-**Segmentation offloading
+  I am fairly confident that this will misbehave when segmentation offloading is present.
+Beware.
 ## RTT signals

 - **minRTT**: simple minimum over a configurable window (`copa_min_rtt_win_sec`, default 10s).